dinde451/jarr.d1/Jarulfs_Guide.md

 will drop as special items.
 For information about items created by different ilvl, see chapter 3.8.2.

-Chests only exist in church, catacombs, caves and hell.
+Chests only exist in Church, Catacombs, Caves and Hell.

 Barrels, pods and urns